Industry welcomes govt decision of including retail, wholesale trade under MSMEs | Business

 - India

-Inclusion of retail and wholesale trade under MSMEs is a ''landmark decision'' that would help them avail requisite finances from banks and financial institutions under priority sector lending, industry associations said.
+Inclusion of retail and wholesale trade under MSME is a ''landmark” and “timely” decision'' that would help them avail requisite finances from banks and financial institutions under priority sector lending, industry leaders and associations said.

+This will go a long way in boosting retail sector, which has been hit by the pandemic and subsequent restrictions and provide required help, they added.

 Earlier, on Friday, Union Minister Nitin Gadkari announced inclusion of retail and wholesale trade under MSMEs as per which they will also now get the benefit of priority sector lending under RBI guidelines.